dbcls/website/_site/services/SPARQLBuilder_en.md

 #### Visualization of paths of class-class relationships computed by the system.

-* The system computes paths o class-class relationships with properties automatically using information obtained by SPARQL endpoints.
+* The system computes paths of class-class relationships with properties automatically using information obtained by SPARQL endpoints.

 #### Direct connection to SPARQL endpoints using a generated query.